whitewhidow/quest-sideloader-linux/README.md

 # Quest-sideloader
-Quest Sideloader for Linux and Mac.
+Quest Sideloader for Linux and Mac with integrated drive access to app library.

 # Install (and/or) Update: